caro46/Tetraploid_project/canu_assembly.md

 Still having trouble, try again with the grid, if not working, need to try `useGrid=false` with `ovsMethod=sequential`.
 The issue seems to come when I submit on a compute node.
 They should fix that.
+OK even weirder: as suggested by Brian: checked if the module for java was correctly loaded, and check was is inside my path.
+In theory it should work...
+Tried again with module but without any path specified in the command.

 # Falcon